mlab817/faqs/src/trading-centers/how-do-these-operational-trading-centers-complement-with-the-da's-"kadiwa-ni-ani-at-kita"-program.md

 ---
  title: How do these operational trading centers complement with the DA’s “KADIWA ni Ani at Kita” program?

-tags: ["operational","trading","centers","complement","kadiwa","ni","ani","kita","program"]

  ---

-### Trading Centers
+## Trading Centers

-## How do these operational trading centers complement with the DA’s “KADIWA ni Ani at Kita” program?
+# How do these operational trading centers complement with the DA’s “KADIWA ni Ani at Kita” program?

  - As of June 2021, there are 26 APTCs nationwide at various stages of implementation: